NatLibFi/NDL-VuFind2-Vagrant/README.md

 - If you don't install Solr & RecordManager at `vagrant up` startup you can add them to the already started virtual machine later by first setting their install options to true in _ubuntu.conf_ and then running consecutively<br>`vagrant ssh -c "bash /vagrant/scripts/ubuntu_solr.sh"`<br>`vagrant ssh -c "bash /vagrant/scripts/ubuntu_recman.sh"`
   - This is quicker than `vagrant destroy` + `vagrant up` if building the VM from the ground up is not needed or preferred.

-_centos_:
+_alma_:
-- `vagrant up centos`
+- `vagrant up alma`
   - Again, this will take a few minutes...
-- `vagrant ssh -c "/usr/bin/mysql_secure_installation" centos` to add MySQL root password and remove anonymous user & test databases
+- `vagrant ssh -c "/usr/bin/mysql_secure_installation" alma` to add MySQL root password and remove anonymous user & test databases
 - <a href="http://localhost:8082/vufind2">http://localhost:8082/vufind2</a>
   blank page or errors:
   - adjust VuFind config(s) inside the VM, reload browser page
-  - check forwarded ports `vagrant port centos` and adjust the URL if needed, reload browser page
+  - check forwarded ports `vagrant port alma` and adjust the URL if needed, reload browser page
   - see also [Troubleshooting](#troubleshooting).

 Both machines can be run simultaneously provided the host has enough oomph.